tudat-team/tudatpy-feedstock/README.md

 # tudatpy

-Repository the feedstock to build conda packages of the [tudatpy](https://github.com/tudat-team/tudatpy/) repository.
+Repository for the feedstock to build conda packages of the [tudatpy](https://github.com/tudat-team/tudatpy/) repository.

 Current release info
 ====================